 How to Cite:

-Uma, A., (2004) “Integrating Computer and Technology Systems Networks in Industrial Technology Programs”, The Journal of Technology, Management, and Applied Engineering 20(2).
+Uma, A., (2004) “Integrating Computer and Technology Systems Networks in Industrial Technology Programs”, Journal of Industrial Technology 20(2).